 3. The Amazon River

-The most biologically diverse place on Earth, the Amazon biome hosts four of the ten largest free-flowing rivers in the world, including the Amazon River, a close second to the Nile River as the world's longest.
-With its hundreds of tributaries and streams, the Amazon River flows for more than 4,000 miles across 10 South American countries, supporting the more than 30 million people living in the region who depend on its resources.
+The most biologically diverse place on Earth, the Amazon biome hosts four of the 10 largest free-flowing rivers in the world, including the Amazon River, a close second to the Nile River as the world's longest.
+With its hundreds of tributaries and streams, the Amazon River flows for nearly 4,000 miles across seven South American countries, supporting the more than 30 million people living in the region who depend on its resources.